BenjSta/spear-tools/README.md

 # Multichannel Subband-Fullband Gated Convolutional Recurrent Neural Network For Direction-Based Speech Enhancement With Head-Mounted Microphone Arrays

-This fork of the original repository contains the code for reproducing the results shown in the paper "Multichannel Subband-Fullband Gated Convolutional Recurrent Neural Network For Direction-Based Speech Enhancement With Head-Mounted Microphone Arrays".
+This repository contains the code for reproducing the results shown in the paper "Multichannel Subband-Fullband Gated Convolutional Recurrent Neural Network For Direction-Based Speech Enhancement With Head-Mounted Microphone Arrays".
 Please find a preprint [here](https://users.iem.at/stahl/uploads/preprint_waspaa23.pdf).

 ## Note
 The code in the `spear-tools` submodule is subject to its own licenses.
 If not licensed, all rights remain with the original author (Imperial College London).